Bootstrap UI kit: design responsive website prototypes

-The website has been crafted making sure that all elements are properly spaced out but perfectly aligned, and the user can scroll down, triggering the parallax effect.
+The website has been crafted making sure that all Bootstrap elements are properly spaced out but perfectly aligned, and the user can scroll down, triggering the parallax effect.
 If you hover over the culinary suggestions, depending on which direction you move the mouse, the ingredients move in counter phase, creating a very realistic three-dimensional animation.

 All of these effects scale down perfectly on smaller devices, while still maintaining that minimalist, spacious feel.
 The hamburger menu turns translucent in the mobile version of the website so that the rest of the content under it is still visible.

 Each “Find More” button is clearly visible under each product, opening into a card containing further detailed information about them.
 The designers of this website clearly made content layout one of their prime strategies.

 Pop Art Studio is a web development and design service from Serbia and has made a pretty good job of its own website – using Bootstrap.